-201.1 DEFINITIONS.
-Whenever in this Code or in any of the codes adopted hereby the following names or terms are used, they shall have the meanings set out herein.
+201.1.1 DEFINITIONS.
+Whenever in this Code, or in any of the codes herein adopted, the following names or terms are used, they shall have the meanings set out herein.

 Section 202-A

-"Apartment house" shall mean any building or portion thereof which contains three or more dwelling units and, for the purpose of this Code, includes residential condominiums and townhouses.
+"APARTMENT HOUSE" shall mean any building or portion thereof which contains three or more dwelling units and, for the purpose of this Code, includes residential condominiums and townhouses.